MalejG/MalejG/README.md

 l👋 Hi, I’m Dominik Malý;
 - 💜 I have been working with Arduino and Unity Editor for few years.
-After completing the C++ course, I moved here on Github. 💜;
-- 🔭 Beside my Unity project i will start some C++ fun projects;
+Then started with C++;
 - 👀 I’m interested in programming.
 Currently, I work as a software developer;
-- 🌱 I have learned Arduino, C# Unity (also Blender) and im currently learning C++ (Finished GOPAS basic an OOP course);
+- 🌱 I've learned Arduino, C# Unity (also Blender), C++, and am currently working with Delphi;
-- 👯 Open to collaborations that push my boundaries and opportunities that fuel my growth in the IT industry;
-- ⚡ Aside from my passion for coding, I enjoy books about astronomy 💜;
+- ⚡ I enjoy books about astronomy;
 - 📫 Connect with me on LinkedIn: http://linkedin.com/in/dominik-malý-0520a826a

 Here are my projects and programming experience:
-- Actual: Cyber Clicker 2.0 ;
-- Actual: Solar System Creator;